flpfar/series-reviews/README.md

 This project uses RSpec for unit testing.
 In order to run the tests, type `rspec` inside the terminal.

+### Generate ERD

+To regenerate the ERD pdf file for this project, run ` bundle exec erd --attributes=foreign_keys,timestamps,content ` in the terminal.

 ## Future improvements

 - Calculate the priority of categories by their number of reviews.
 - Responsive layout.
 - Admin interface to handle categories.